hateshkumar/BlueBot/README.md

 # BlueBot
-This repository contains coding assessment of BlueBot
+ This project is assessment for BlueBot to show the Google Map with Search Bar